Skip to content

 7. Select the file to be uploaded.

-8. Click Import to upload the file.
+8. Click the Import button to upload the file.

 A notification will appear in the top right of any page, though it may not show until you refresh the Products page or navigate to a different page.
 An email notification will also be sent to the primary and, if applicable, secondary email contact.